 To be honest, I’d settle for it being a published one, but that’s precisely why the question of geographic ownership is more than just navel-gazing interpre-babble.
 Stereotypes about different kinds of books—and who will read and enjoy different kinds of books—have a very real effect on who reads them.

 Of course, trade publishers have to accept that sort of thing, and think about it carefully, if they want to make money.
 But, without wanting to impugn Claire or Julia, for those of us doing the writing—those of us who have accepted, hopefully, that we’re never going to make much money, even if we find success—I think we’re probably sabotaging ourselves by dressing up marketing-speak as literary criticism.
-In the process we’re legitimating the niches that make it so hard to make a living writing fiction in the first place—and ensuring that, whether we believe in such a thing as a Brooklyn book or an L.A. book or a Scottish book, we’re going to have to end up writing one.subscribe to Ploughshares?
+In the process we’re legitimating the niches that make it so hard to make a living writing fiction in the first place—and ensuring that, whether we believe in such a thing as a Brooklyn book or an L.A. book or a Scottish book, we’re going to have to end up writing one.Might we be so bold as to suggest that you subscribe to Ploughshares?